 Once reached, teams must extract the chest, either sacrificing a single person to progress slowly or using two players to speed up the process.
 Melee classes operate the crank faster than ranged, and without a balanced team, you are unlikely to win.
 Admittedly, that won't always be the case.
 I've already encountered groups that favored one class over the other, but for 90% of my matches while playing with random players, classes were evenly balanced between melee and ranged classes.
 Once extraction has begun, a meter appears for all players.
 The meter itself has several notches, where progress is saved, and rewards are given to the team that reaches those points.
 This means that a team can do 90% of the work, earn rewards, and the opposing team can swoop in and finish the final step and still win the match.
 It makes for some exciting last-minute victories (or losses), precisely what you would want from a heist-based title.

 There are four classes in Hood: Outlaws & Legends, each one based on a character from the fabled story of Robin Hood.
 The Ranger, Robin, is equipped with a bow, making him a powerful long-range class, capable of one-tapping foes with accurate headshots and firing explosive fire arrows.
-The Hunter, Marianne, is the best at remaining concealed (literally being able to turn invisible), and her crossbow may not have the range as Robin's bow, but its burst-fire makes it deadly at close range.
+The Hunter, Marianne, is the best at remaining concealed (literally being able to turn invisible), and her crossbow may not have the range of Robin's bow, but its burst-fire makes it deadly at close range.
 The Brawler, (Little) John, wields a massive two-handed sledgehammer, making him the most potent melee class available and the king of close-quarters combat.
 He is also the only class that can temporarily lift the massive gates, letting his teammates make it through the area without finding an alternate path.
-The Mystic, Tooke (based on Friar Tuck), is the ultimate support class and the only one that is capable of healing not only himself but anyone on your crew within his vicinity.
+The Mystic, Tooke (based on Friar Tuck), is the ultimate support class and the only one capable of healing not only himself but anyone on your crew within his vicinity.

 Their primary weapons for each of the classes are only the tip of the iceberg, and although the game's combat isn't that deep, it still provides plenty of strategy and incredible moments.
-First and foremost, you're actions are limited by your current stamina.
+First and foremost, your actions are limited by your current stamina.
 Light attacks are weaker in terms of damage but use less energy when compared to stronger heavy attacks.
-Blocking consumes stamina, ensuring you can't remaining protected for too long, especially since heavy attacks can leave you stunned, breaking through anyone blocking.
+Blocking consumes stamina, ensuring you can't remain protected for too long, especially since heavy attacks can leave you stunned, breaking through anyone blocking.
 Parrying incoming attacks can give you a chance at an unimpeded counter-attack, given you still have enough stamina left.
-The mystic's poisonous smoke bombs can instantly drain the stamina of anyone caught in the blast, even himself), leaving players on both sides of the battlefield open to attack at range.
+The mystic's poisonous smoke bombs can instantly drain the stamina of anyone caught in the blast (even himself), leaving players on both sides of the battlefield open to attack at range.

 As you level up by earning experience points and gold from completing heists, new cosmetics, such as character outfits and weapon skins, become available to purchase, as well as perks.
 Only three bonuses can be equipped simultaneously.
-These offer slight advantages against other players, such as increased crouched movement speed or a leeching effect that can make Tooke unbeatable in most one-one melee engagements.
+These offer slight advantages against other players, such as increased crouched movement speed or a leeching effect that can make Tooke unbeatable in most one-on-one melee engagements.
 When coordinating with a team, these perks can alter your playstyle and even how your abilities operate.
-Outside of the perks, players are on an even playing ground, with only unlockable cosmetics serving as a driving force to customize the appearance of your characters.
+Outside of the perks, players are on an even playing field, with only unlockable cosmetics serving as a driving force to customize the appearance of your characters.
 With the purchase of the battle pass, you'll earn premium outfits and skins, as well as banners, but the roadmap will provide other free cosmetics and content for all players.

 Hood: Outlaws & Legends is the best PvPvE game I've played in quite some time.
 Sure, it has its issues; the AI can sometimes feel braindead, class balancing needs to be tweaked, and animations can be a bit janky, but the adrenaline rush of the heist makes up for all of that.
 Not to mention, this is only a $30 game, and the developers have released a fully fleshed-out roadmap for ongoing support.
 Players can expect new characters, game modes, seasonal events, cosmetics, and more.
 And did I forget to mention that the game already has cross-play matchmaking at launch?
 Hopefully, the developers can expand the party system for cross-platform friends.